 - 1. Close the manual gas valve external to the unit. - 2.
 Turn off the electrical power supply to the unit. - 3.
-Set the room thermostat to its lowest possible setting. - 4.
-Remove the heat exchanger door on the side of the unit by removing screws. - 5.
-This unit is equipped with an ignition device which automatically lights the main burner.
+Change heating setpoint to its lowest possible setting. - 4.
+Remove the heat exchanger door on the side of the

+- unit by removing screws. - This unit is equipped with an ignition device which automatically lights the main burner.
 DO NOT try to light burner by any other method. - 6.
-Move the gas control valve switch to the OFF position.
-Do not force. - 7.
+Move the gas control valve switch to the OFF position. - 7.
 Wait five minutes to clear out any gas. - 8.
 Smell for gas, including near the ground.
 This is important because some types of gas are heavier than air.
-If you have waited five minutes and you do smell gas, immediately follow the warnings on page 3 of this manual.
-If having waited for five minutes and no gas smell is noted, move the gas control valve switch to the ON position. - 9.
-Replace the heat exchanger door on the side of the unit. - 10.
+If you have waited five minutes and you do smell gas, immediately follow the warning WHAT TO DO IF YOU SMELL GAS on page 2 of this manual.
+If having waited for five minutes and no gas smell is noted, move the gas control valve switch to the ON position. - Replace the heat exchanger door on the side of the unit. - 10.
 Open the manual gas valve external to the unit. - 11.
 Turn on the electrical power supply to the unit. - 12.
-Set the thermostat to desired setting.
+Change heating setpoint to desired setting.